near/docs/docs/validator/staking.md

   nearup betanet --nodocker --binary-path ~/nearcore/target/release
   ```
   3. **Important when asked for the validator account id**
   - Validators: Set it to the contract account.
+In the form `<YOUR POOL NAME>.stakehouse.betanet` Check the [Staking Pool Factory](https://near-examples.github.io/staking-pool-factory/) to make sure your name is available.
-  - Non-Validators: Set it to the Master account.
+  - Non-Validators: Set it to the Master account, created earlier
   - Several public keys (validator, stake, node) will be returned, copy them as you will need them later.
 They will look similar to:
     ```bash
     Stake for user 'thefutureisnear.test' with 'ed25519:97JLghrxUQMaX2pcerVB5FNFu4qk8rx8J3fnWRyoEB7M'
     ```
     Make sure you copy this validator\_key as you will need it for the next step.
 You can also find this public key at the following path in your near files `~/.near/betanet/validator_key.json`

 <blockquote class="warning">
     <strong>Fully sync your node before staking</strong><br><br>
      An out of sync node cannot produce or validate blocks, so you risk being kicked from the validator pool and losing rewards by joining before your node has fully downloaded the headers.
 </blockquote>

-## Staking to Validators
+## Staking to become a Validator
-There are two ways to setup your validator for staking
-1. Staking via a contract, see: [Initial-Contracts](https://github.com/near/initial-contracts/tree/master/staking-pool#staking--delegation-contract)
-2. Staking directly to the validator

-   **Important: this option is for debugging or running a localnet, using `near stake` will not work on BetaNet moving forward**

 ### Login
 #### Things to know
 1. You will need to be logged into your wallet in the browser [BetaNet wallet](https://wallet.betanet.near.org)
 2. If you are not logged in you will need to restore your wallet with the secret recovery phrase.